-Urinary incontinence (difficulty in controlling emptying of the bladder) is common after stroke and can be very unpleasant and a cause of distress and embarrassment for patients and their carers.
+Urinary incontinence (difficulty in controlling emptying of the bladder) is common after stroke and can be very unpleasant and a cause of distress for patients and their carers.
 Urinary incontinence may hamper rehabilitation and delay patients from returning home and resuming leisure activities, work or an active social life.
 There are also financial costs for families and for the Health Service.
-We want to try out a treatment plan for urinary incontinence with hospital inpatients aimed at helping them become continent again.
-We will assess how acceptable the plan is for patients and those looking after them.
+We would like to try out a treatment plan for urinary incontinence with hospital inpatients aimed at helping them become continent again.
+We will assess whether the plan seems to work and how acceptable it is for patients and those looking after them.